lzhenn/tracacode/SRC_MOD_LIB-2017/ReadMe.txt

 This folder archives all source code modifications to CESM1.2 (or other models in the future) that I have implemented during my research.

+Please use keyword "MOD" to lock the modification parts.

 ++SourceMods-CAM4-MAM-heat
     Intensify/Suppress convective heating rate (J/kg/s) over a certain region/time, a detailed introduction can be found in the Methods section in https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4962042/